Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 ### Media

-- Most of the photos are owned by me and few of them were downloaded from the Trustees and Greenbelt websites.
+- Most of the photos are owned by me and few of them were downloaded from the [The Trustees of Reservatios](https://thetrustees.org/) and [Greenbelt of Essex County's Land Trust](https://ecga.org/) websites.

 ### Acknowledgements